 Our Board of Directors has ultimate authority and responsibility for overseeing our risk management.
 Our Board of Directors monitors, reviews and reacts to material enterprise risks identified by management.
 Our Board of Directors receives specific reports from executive management on credit, interest rate, liquidity, cybersecurity, operational, compliance, strategic, and reputational risks and the degree of exposure to those risks.
 Our Board of Directors helps ensure that management is properly focused on risk by, among other things, reviewing and discussing the performance of senior management and business line leaders.
 Committees of our Board of Directors have responsibility for risk oversight in specific areas.
 The Audit Committee oversees financial, accounting and internal control risk management policies.
 The Compensation Committee assesses and monitors risks in our compensation program.
-The Risk Committee assists our Board of Directors quarterly reporting on the Company, including but not limited to, risk associated with credit activities, regulatory compliance, technology, cybersecurity, investments, balance sheet management, and Company operations.
+The Risk Committee assists our Board of Directors in its oversight of the enterprise-wide risk management of the Company, including but not limited to, risks associated with credit activities, regulatory compliance, technology, cybersecurity, investments, balance sheet management, and Company operations.
 The Risk Committee receives quarterly reporting on the Company's risk profile from management and engages in extensive discussion on risk domains exceeding the Company's risk appetite or an increasing direction.
 The Company's risk indicators are evaluated annually.
-The potential impacts of emerging risks are considered and mitigation efforts discussed.
+The potential impacts of emerging risks are considered an mitigation efforts discussed.